Workiva/over_react/README.md

 ⓧ An error occurred loading file: http://localhost:8080/src/your_component.dart
 ```

-When the transformer finds something wrong with your file, it logs an error in Pub and causes the invalid file to 404.
+When the `over_react` [transformer] finds something wrong with your file, it logs an error in Pub and causes the
-This ensures that when the transformer breaks, `pub build` will break, and you'll know about it.
+invalid file to 404.
+This ensures that when the transformer breaks, `pub build` will break, and you’ll know about it.

 __Check your `pub serve` output for errors.__